KierepkaE/Sample-4/README.md

-# Sample-4
+# chessboard

-Chessboard with position: absolute
-Course www.samurajprogramowania.pl
+- CSS
+- HTML

+### Created with using position absolute.